sharvesh22007268/Exp-7-Synchornous-counters-/README.md

 ## PROGRAM
 ### Program for flipflops  and verify its truth table in quartus using Verilog programming.
-Developed by: YUVARAJ.S
+Developed by: Sharvesh
-RegisterNumber:  22008589
+RegisterNumber:  22007268
 ### UP COUNTER
 ```
 Module upcounter(clk,a);